dannywillems/dannywillems.github.io/_posts/2025-08-23-luks-usb-keyfile.md

 sudo chmod 0400 /mnt/keystick/luks-keyfile
 sudo sync
 sudo cryptsetup luksAddKey /dev/nvme0n1p3 /mnt/keystick/luks-keyfile
-sudo cryptsetup luksRemoveKey /dev/nvme0n1p3     # it will prompt for the old key or passphrase sudo umount /mnt/keystick
+sudo cryptsetup luksRemoveKey /dev/nvme0n1p3     # prompts for the old key sudo umount /mnt/keystick
 ```

 ---

-# Alternative: local key (no USB at boot)
+# Without a USB (local key in initramfs)

-If you want a zero-options `crypttab`, embed the key in the initramfs (less
+If you just want to skip the passphrase prompt without a physical key, you can
-“physical key”, but simpler):
+embed the keyfile in the initramfs itself:

 ```
 <name> UUID=<LUKS-UUID> /etc/keys/luks-keyfile luks
 ```

-Place the file at `/etc/keys/luks-keyfile`, `chmod 0400`, then
+Put the file at `/etc/keys/luks-keyfile`, `chmod 0400`, rebuild with
 `sudo update-initramfs -u`.
-This removes the need for `keyscript=passdev`, but
+No `keyscript=passdev` needed.
+But the key lives on
-the key is no longer external.
+disk, not on a separate device.